AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: rsync

-GPS includes native support for the :command:`rsync` tool to synchronize paths during remote programming operations.
+GNAT Studio includes native support for the :command:`rsync` tool to synchronize paths during remote programming operations.

-By default, GPS uses the :command:`--rsh=ssh` option if :program:`ssh` is the connection tool used for the server.
+By default, GNAT Studio uses the :command:`--rsh=ssh` option if :program:`ssh` is the connection tool used for the server.
 It also uses the :command:`-L` switch when transferring files to a Windows local host.

 You can define additional arguments to rsync by using the